AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 The goal is to provide a straightforward view of all issues in a single table, making it easy to see the overall status and details of issues across repositories.

-The current output implementation is designed to work with the organization mdoc solution.
+The current output implementation is designed to work with the AbsaOSS [mdoc viewer](https://github.com/AbsaOSS/cps-mdoc-viewer) solution.
 The presence of multiple _index.md files is necessary for the current solution to correctly generate the documentation structure.

 - **Activation**: This is a built-in feature, so it is always activated.